 Are you aware of the risks involved with storing flammable liquids with incompatible dangerous goods?
 If you’re carrying chemicals in your workplace, you must consider how incompatible classes of dangerous goods can react with your flammable liquids store.
 The incorrect storage of incompatible chemicals can result in violent chemical reactions that can cause casualties as well as destruction to property and the environment.

-IBCWhen considering storage for Class 3 Flammable Liquids, you must understand what dangerous goods they are incompatible with.
+When considering storage for Class 3 Flammable Liquids, you must understand what dangerous goods they are incompatible with.

-According to AS 3833-2007, there is a difference between substances that are incompatible and those that will react dangerously.
-We’ll highlight these differences in detail now.
+According to the recently updated Australian Standard for mixed classes of dangerous goods, AS 3833, there is a difference between substances that are incompatible and those that will react dangerously.

 Incompatible Substances

-Incompatible substances are those substances that are:
+Incompatible dangerous goods are those substances and articles that are:

 Substances That React Dangerously

-• Explosion
+• Combustion

-• Fire or rapid evolution of heat
+• Evolution of considerable heat

 Flammable liquids must not be stored with incompatible dangerous goods that can cause a dangerous chemical reaction.